vtsatskin/SmartData/contents/specs.md

 ### First Time Experience

 In each of these scenarios, the user has never opened the usage app and has never configured their data plans.
+There is a large flow skipped, which is the actual configuration of a user's plan in *Figure 3.0* of each scenario.
+See the *SIM Plan Configuration* section for more details.

 #### Notification Tray Discovery